Adelaide Fringe: Description

 Adelaide Fringe begins with free opening night celebrations (for many years a street parade and/or opening night party; as of 2019 an opening ceremony followed by party), and free as well as ticketed events continue for the duration of the month-long festival.
 The festival includes contemporary work in a wide range of art forms including cabaret, comedy, circus and physical theatre, dance, film, theatre, puppetry, music, visual art, magic, digital and interactive and design.

-In 2026 the Adelaide Fringe will be held from 20 February to 22 March.
+In 2026 the Adelaide Fringe was held from 20 February to 22 March.

 Governance and funding

 The Adelaide Fringe and Adelaide Festival of Arts are separate organisations, with different philosophies and intent.

 The Adelaide Fringe is governed by the Adelaide Fringe Board, which employs a director and CEO, a deputy director and a large team of adjunct staff to manage various aspects of the festival.
-A number of major contributors to the history of the Fringe have been named as life members, including the founder, the late founder, Frank Ford.
+A number of major contributors to the history of the Fringe were named as life members, including the founder, Frank Ford, who died in September 2018.

 The principal funding partner for many years has been BankSA.
 Government funding has increased in recent years.
 The Government of South Australia is a major sponsor, through Arts South Australia from 1997 to 2018, and since then directly via the Department of the Premier and Cabinet.
 The City of Adelaide, The Advertiser, 9News are also among the partners of the Fringe, and corporate and private donors help to support specific initiatives for artists.